(Scroll down for Call for Presentation details)

 The Hospital Educator and Academic Liaison Association

 The Hospital Educator and Academic Liaison (HEAL) Association is offering a professional conference to address the educational needs of pediatric patients.
 HEAL invites the submission of presentation proposals for this national conference.
-The theme of this school year and the conference is “On the Right Track: Driving Toward Success.”
+The theme of this school year and the conference is “On the Road to Success: The Art of Educating Heroes.”

 - Promoting collaboration among professionals serving students with medical and mental health needs

 - Developing advocacy skills, knowledge and methods for intervention with students who manage medical and mental conditions